All Episodes

 A man, a legend, a way of life.

-Rush Limbaugh, the EIB Nillary.
+Rush Limbaugh, the EIB notary.

 He is the disgraced former CEO of RBS, the Royal Bank of Scotland.

-And Sir Freddie has a massive villa in Edinburgh, which has just been vandalized along with that of his car, a Mercedes S 600.
+And Sir Freddie has a massive villa in Edinburgh, which has just been vandalized, along with that of his car, a Mercedes S600.

-Frankly, I don't know why you wouldn't just go get an S 65 if you're going to get an S 600, but to each his own.
+Frankly, I don't know why you wouldn't just go get an S65 if you're going to get an S600, but to each his own.

 Here's the headline from the UK Daily Mail.

-Anti-capitalists admit attacking Fred the Shred's home and warn other bankers, this is just the beginning.
+Anti-capitalists admit attacking Fred the Shred's home and warn other bankers this is just the beginning.

-Sir Fred, Sir Fred Goodwin is known as Fred the Shred because of the banking crisis in the UK.
+Sir Fred Goodwin is known as Fred the Shred because of the banking crisis in the UK.

-Several windows in his luxury villa in Edinburgh were smashed and a Mercedes S 600 in the driveway damaged early this morning.
+Several windows in his luxury villa in Edinburgh were smashed and a Mercedes S600 in the driveway damaged early this morning.

-Sir Fred, who's at the center of a huge row over his 16 million pound pension, was said to be shaken by the vandalism was not thought to be at the House at the time.
+Sir Fred, who's at the center of a huge row over his 16 million pound pension, was said to be shaken by the vandalism, was not thought to be at the house at the time.

-A group calling themselves bank bosses are criminals, later claimed responsibility and ominously warned the attack was only the start of a campaign against executives.
+A group calling themselves bank bosses are criminals later claimed responsibility and ominously warned the attack was only the start of a campaign against executives.

-We are angry that rich people like Sir Fred the Shred are paying themselves a huge amount of money living in luxury while ordinary people are made unemployed, destitute, and homeless.
+We are angry that rich people like Sir Fred the Shred are paying themselves a huge amount of money, living in luxury, while ordinary people are made unemployed, destitute, and homeless.

 Bank bosses should be jailed.